-'''

 df -k

-'''

-This command displays information about all the file systems mounted on the system, including:
+This command displays information about all of the file systems mounted on the system, including:

-- The physical device name - The total amount, used amount, and available amount of disk space, in kilobytes - The mount point directory for that file system - 2.
-From the display, identify either one or two file systems that meet the following requirements: - A single file system with at least 1.2 GB of free disk space - Two or more file systems with at least 1.2 GB of free disk space in total - 3.
-Note the name of the mount point directory for each file system that you identified.
+- The physical device name - The total amount, used amount, and available amount of disk space - The mount point directory for that file system - 2.
+From the display, identify a file system that has sufficient disk space. - 3.
+Note the name of the mount point directory for the file system that you identified.